 Conversion of integers from decimal to binary is done by repeated integer division with keeping of the integer quotient and noting the integer remainder.
-The remainder numbers are then read top to bottom as least significant bit to most significant bit.
+The remainder numbers are then read bottom to top as least significant bit to first bit generated.
 Here is an example.